BetonQuest/BetonQuest/docs/API/Legacy-API.md

 ### Using Quest Types

-The methods for using Conditions, Events and Objectives was moved into `BetonQuest.getInstance().getQuestTypeApi()`.
+The methods for using Conditions, Actions and Objectives was moved into `BetonQuest.getInstance().getQuestTypeApi()`.

 ### Instruction